 - Pain Relief.
 Ibuprofen is the preferred anti-inflammatory pain medication by lactation professionals for breastfeeding women and will help reduce swelling.
 I was stubborn about this one at first but I quickly learned that it really helps and gives you the relief you need to get a good milk letdown which is essential for good milk transfer and thorough emptying of the breast.

 - Ultrasound therapy.
 Most plugged ducts will be go away with these measures within 48 hours.
 For really stubborn plugs, therapeutic ultrasound treatments are painless and have been proven effective.
 It is especially effective when combined with lymphatic drainage massage.
 Most physiotherapy or sports medicine clinics can provide these treatments for you.
 However, few are aware of using ultrasound to treat plugged ducts so you may want to call around to find someone who is experienced.
-If you live in the Los Angeles area, please contact me for a referral.
+If you live in the Los Angeles area, Women’s Physical Therapy offers this service.
 Each treatment should last for about five continuous minutes on the affected area.
 If two consecutive treatments (for two days) don’t work, then it should be evaluated by a specialist.
 One of my “plugged ducts” actually turned out to be a lactating adenoma.
 At home, you can try using the flat end of an electric toothbrush or Clairisonic face brush to give yourself a mini “ultrasonic” treatment for less stubborn or smaller plugs.

 - Sneaky Offenders.
 Be mindful of the below ways which can obstruct the flow of milk through the ducts, thus causing a plug: